-At December 31, 2017, we held nine individual fixed maturity securities that were in an unrealized loss position, of which three individual fixed maturity security was in a continuous unrealized loss position for 12 months or more.
-At December 31, 2017, the gross unrealized losses associated with these fixed maturity securities were insignificant.
-We did not recognize the unrealized losses in earnings on these fixed maturity securities at December 31, 2017, because we neither intend to sell the securities nor do we believe that it is more likely than not that we will be required to sell these securities before recovery of their amortized cost basis.
+31, 2018, the gross unrealized losses associated with these fixed maturity securities were insignificant.
+We did not recognize the unrealized losses in earnings on these fixed maturity securities at December 31, 2018, because we neither intend to sell the securities nor do we believe that it is more likely than not that we will be required to sell these securities before recovery of their amortized cost basis.
 For fixed maturity securities with significant declines, we performed fundamental credit analyses on a security-by-security basis, which included consideration of credit enhancements, expected defaults on underlying collateral, review of relevant industry analyst reports and forecasts and other available market data.